SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 | ISO 27001 | Information security management |

-- How many SAP integrations have you implemented? (minimum 10 projects)
+- How many SAP integrations have you delivered? (minimum 10 projects)

 - Do you have certified SAP consultants on staff? (not just contractors)